JacquesLucke/animation_nodes_manual/docs/user_guide/install/install.rst

 0. Uninstall any old version of Animation Nodes.
 Having it installed multiple times for the same version causes conflicts.

-1. Downloaded a recent build for your operating system.
+1. Downloaded a recent build for your operating system from `here <https://github.com/JacquesLucke/animation_nodes/releases>`_.
 If no build suits you, then you might want to compile it yourself (see developers guide) or contact a developer.

 2. Open Blender (preferably the newest version)